 Ankle Arthritis and Total Ankle Replacement

 Your ankle is a tough and durable part of your body.
 But even the toughest body parts can wear out over time or become injured, causing pain and stiffness and affecting the ability to walk.
 Total ankle replacement is one of several treatments for an ankle joint that has worn out.

 What causes arthritis of the ankle?

-What are risk factors for developing osteoarthritis or arthrosis?
+What are risk factors for developing ankle arthritis?

-- A history of injuries such as fractures
+A history of injuries such as fractures or many sprains

 How is arthritis of the ankle treated?